-The Property is vacant and the applicant is not proposing prohibited or continued existing uses on the development site.
+The Property is vacant and the applicant is not proposing prohibited uses or continued uses on Parcel 1.

 Section 533.015: Development Standards.

 Development within the MU-I zone must comply with the development standards set forth in this section.